girijeshhs/cafe-pl/PROJECT_REPORT.md

 ## CHAPTER 8: PROJECT MANAGEMENT AND SUSTAINABILITY

-### 8.1 Work Breakdown Structure

-The project was segmented into requirement analysis, design, development, testing, deployment preparation, and documentation.
-Each work package contained deliverables, acceptance criteria, and resource allocations.
-A Gantt chart (Figure 8.1) outlines the timeline across a 16-week semester.

-### 8.2 Resource Allocation

-Human resources included the student developer, faculty mentor, and two peer reviewers.
-Hardware resources comprised development laptops and a staging server.
-Software resources covered licensed diagramming tools and open-source testing frameworks.

-### 8.3 Budgeting and Cost Control
+### 8.1 Plan and Schedule

-Table 8.1 itemises expenses such as hosting, peripherals, and optional licences.
-Cost control mechanisms included leveraging academic licences, opting for community editions of IDEs, and using cloud free tiers for testing environments.
+Work was split into requirements, design, build, test, and handoff.
+A simple 16-week plan guided checkpoints without heavy tooling—weekly check-ins with the mentor kept scope under control.

-### 8.4 Risk Monitoring and Communication Plan
+### 8.2 Resources and Budget

-Regular review meetings with the supervisor ensured risks were tracked and mitigated.
-Table 8.2 summarises the communication cadence, stakeholders involved, and channels used (email, virtual meetings, progress logs).

-### 8.5 Quality Assurance

-Quality gates involved peer code reviews, adherence to coding standards, and documentation checklists.
-Verification and validation activities were integrated within the sprint structure, ensuring incremental quality assurance rather than end-loaded testing.
+People: the student developer plus mentor feedback.
+Tools: laptops, MySQL server, Java 17, and free/community IDEs and diagramming tools.
+Costs were limited to optional printing and any cloud trials, kept low by using free tiers.

-### 8.6 Ethical and Legal Compliance
+### 8.3 Quality and Compliance

-The project complies with data privacy regulations by anonymising customer data in test datasets and outlining guidelines for production deployments.
-Open-source libraries were vetted for permissive licences, and acknowledgements for third-party assets are documented in Appendix C.
+Quality relied on code reviews, small checklists for commits, and rerunning core test cases after changes.
+Test data avoids real customer details.
+Licences for third-party libraries are permissive, and credits are listed in Appendix C.

 ---